Skip to content

 Saudi Arabia is the GCC's largest e-commerce market, served today by imported motorcycles bought outright by small operators — no fleet management, no SLA, no compliance wrapper.

-Saudi last-mile fleet share — modelled progression
+Saudi last-mile fleet share — modeled progression

 Cleverpod share of Saudi last-mile fleet Post-model steady-state target